 A number of seniors and adults facing Alzheimer’s disease often complain of sleep disorders and anxiety.
 The constant fear and dementia make life really hard for them.
 As they are unable to remember important things, they lose productivity as well as balance in their life.
 The disease becomes worse with each passing day as the patients lose control over their emotions and decisions.
 Using weighted blankets can provide patients with a sense of security and warmth.
 Although there are a number of medicines in the market to fight and slow the progression of this disease, weighted blankets are a gentle and medication-free treatment to soothe the symptoms.

 Effective for Mood Swings and Discomfort

-The worst part of Alzheimer is the dementia associated to it.
+The worst part of Alzheimer's is the dementia associated with it.
 It is really painful for anybody to start forgetting the most important people in their life.
-Missing out on important occasions, forgetting important events and not knowing what to do the next moment are atrocious symptoms that are very difficult to live with.
+Missing out on important occasions, forgetting important events, and not knowing what to do the next moment are atrocious symptoms that are very difficult to live with.